 As with all facets of treatment at Life Healing Center, discharge planning is a collaborative effort between the patient and members of his or her treatment team.
 All patients are both encouraged and expected to play active roles in their treatment and recovery, and it is essential that they be fully engaged in preparing for their discharge.

-If you or your loved one is struggling with a substance abuse problem and any related or co-occurring conditions, Life Healing Center may be uniquely prepared to provide you with the solutions you have been searching for.
-To learn more about how we can help you or your loved one achieve the promising future that you both desire and deserve, please do not hesitate to contact us at your convenience.
+If you or your loved one is struggling with a substance abuse problem and any related or co-occurring conditions, Life Healing Center may be uniquely prepared to provide you with the rehab solutions you have been searching for.
+To learn more about how we can help you or your loved one achieve the promising future that you both desire and deserve, please do not hesitate to contact our treatment center.